Daily Mirror: 1995–2004

 Under the editorship of Piers Morgan (from October 1995 to May 2004) the paper saw a number of controversies.
 Morgan was widely criticised and forced to apologise for the headline "ACHTUNG!
 SURRENDER For you Fritz, ze Euro 96 Championship is over" a day before England met Germany in a semi-final of the Euro 96 football championships.

 In 2000, Morgan was the subject of an investigation after Suzy Jagger wrote a story in The Daily Telegraph revealing that he had bought £20,000 worth of shares in the computer company Viglen soon before the Mirrors 'City Slickers' column tipped Viglen as a good buy.
 Morgan was found by the Press Complaints Commission to have breached the Code of Conduct on financial journalism, but kept his job.
-The 'City Slickers' columnists, Anil Bhoyrul and James Hipwell, were both found to have committed further breaches of the Code, and were sacked before the inquiry.
+The 'City Slickers' columnists, Anil Bhoyrul and James Hipwell, were both found to have committed further breaches of the Code, and were dismissed before the inquiry.
 In 2004, further enquiry by the Department of Trade and Industry cleared Morgan from any charges.
 On 7 December 2005 Bhoyrul and Hipwell were convicted of conspiracy to breach the Financial Services Act.
 During the trial it emerged that Morgan had bought £67,000 worth of Viglen shares, emptying his bank account and investing under his wife's name too.

 In 2002, the Mirror attempted to move mid-market, claiming to eschew the more trivial stories of show-business and gossip.
 The paper changed its masthead logo from red to black (and occasionally blue), in an attempt to dissociate itself from the term "red top", a term for a sensationalist mass-market tabloid.
 (On 6 April 2005, the red top came back.)
 Under then-editor Piers Morgan, the newspaper's editorial stance opposed the 2003 invasion of Iraq, and ran many front pages critical of the war.
 It also gave financial support to the 15 February 2003 anti-war protest, paying for a large screen and providing thousands of placards.
-Morgan re-hired John Pilger, who had been sacked during Robert Maxwell's ownership of the Mirror titles.
+Morgan re-hired John Pilger, who had been dismissed during Robert Maxwell's ownership of the Mirror titles.
 Despite such changes, Morgan was unable to halt the paper's decline in circulation, a decline shared by its direct tabloid rivals The Sun and the Daily Star.

-Morgan was fired from the Mirror on 14 May 2004 after authorising the newspaper's publication of photographs allegedly showing Iraqi prisoners being abused by British Army soldiers from the Queen's Lancashire Regiment.
+Morgan was dismissed from the Mirror on 14 May 2004 after authorising the newspaper's publication of photographs allegedly showing Iraqi prisoners being abused by British Army soldiers from the Queen's Lancashire Regiment.
 Within days the photographs were shown to be fakes.
 Under the headline "SORRY..
 WE WERE HOAXED", the Mirror responded that it had fallen victim to a "calculated and malicious hoax" and apologised for the publication of the photographs.